 $7,800 × 37% = $2,886.

-Same trade, same gain, same income — just a different holding period, and the tax outcome is dramatically different.
+Its the same trade, same gain, same income, just a different holding period, and the tax outcome is dramatically different.

-That’s why the CGT discount matters so much in real life: it doesn’t just reduce tax, it strongly incentivises investors to hold assets for longer than 12 months and shapes behaviour across the whole market.
+That’s why the CGT discount matters so much in real life: it doesn’t just reduce tax (although of course it does), it strongly incentivises investors to hold assets for longer than 12 months and shapes behaviour across the whole market.

-With the RBA’s dramatic U-turn on rates, and the Albanese government’s spending being blamed and pressured to reign in spending and/or provide working people with further income tax relief, there is talk that the CGT discount could be curtailed – either just for properties or even for shares.
+With the RBA’s dramatic U-turn on rates, and the Albanese government’s spending being blamed and pressured to reign in spending and/or provide working people with further income tax relief, there has been talk that the CGT discount could be curtailed – either just for properties or for all asset classes.
 It could be a standalone measure, or perhaps part of a broader tax reform package.
+As of the time this article was written (on April 28, 2026) it appears that we will return to the pre-1999 system of indexation and it will apply to almost all asset classes including equities.

 Let’s take a history lesson here.
 Before 1999, Australia used a different system.
 Capital gains were taxed in full, but the cost base of the asset was indexed to inflation using CPI.
 That meant you were only taxed on real gains, not inflationary ones.